 Like your dryer vent, the vent tube needs to be cleaned once a year, as well.

 Loosen the screw on the metal band around the tube or pinch the metal wire that connects the vent to the dryer.
 Pull the vent off and disconnect it from the wall.
 Since fabric softener can make the vent sticky, wash the vent in a sink of warm, sudsy water, rinse it and dry it well before putting it back on the dryer.

 Every 18 months or so, your dryer's motor and other mechanics will need to be cleaned because lint gets on just about everything.
-This kind of cleaning should be done by a professional, unless you feel confident with your mechanical skills.
+This kind of cleaning should be 'e by a professional, unless you feel confident with your mechanical skills.
 If that's the case: